Program structure setup guide

 - Scheduling: Schedules are set up at the season level.
 Structure any areas of the organization that need to share schedule items under the same program.

-- Divisions: For optimal performance and manageability, we recommend not exceeding 30 divisions under a single season.
+- Divisions: We recommend not exceeding 30 divisions under a single season for optimal performance and manageability.

 - Administrator Management: Consider which administrators oversee and should only have access to specific programs.
-Staff roles & permissions utilize the program structure to determine who has access to these programs.
+Staff roles & permissions utilize the program structure to determine who can access these programs.

 - Still not sure about your structure?